PHI (yacht): Sanctions

 Naumenko appealed the High Court judgment against him.
 His appeal was heard alongside that of sanctioned Russian businessman Eugene Shvidler at the UK Court of Appeal in January 2024.
 On February 27, the Court of Appeal delivered its judgment.
 Lord Justice Singh made criticisms of the High Court's ruling against Naumenko, and the conduct of then Transport Secretary Grant Shapps, stating of Shapps' statement of the time "It was not hyperbole; it was incorrect.
-There is hyperbole where a statement which is true is exaggerated, but the statement that was made about Mr Naumenko’s connections with President Putin was not true.
+There is hyperbole where a statement which is true is exaggerated, but the statement that was made about Mr Naumenko's connections with President Putin was not true.
 It ought not to have been said and it certainly should not have been taken into account when exercising a discretionary power."
 However, Lord Justice Singh ultimately ruled against Shvidler and Naumenko, stating that "sanctions often have to be severe and open-ended if they are to be effective".

+On appeal to the UK Supreme Court, Lord Sales and Lady Rose giving the judgment of the Court dismissed the appeal and upheld the lawfulness of the detention direction.
+The Court held at §190 that the Phi was "an archetypal emblem of conspicuous consumption", and at §182 that the prevention of the income Mr Naumenko would earn through chartering the Phi would either make its way to the Russian economy or would increase Mr Naumenko's prestige within the circle of Russian society in which he moves, meant that the detention direction is rationally connected to the legitimate aim of deterring Russian aggression in Ukraine.
+Further, having concluded at §203 that there were no less intrusive means to achieve the desired outcome, the Court the considered if the detention direction struck a fair balance, holding at §§204-205 that:

+"[…] The direction in relation to the Phi means that Mr Naumenko is impeded in the use of a trophy asset to advertise his wealth and in earning some income from chartering it out for use.
+It is not suggested that this would have any significant effect upon how he lives his life, which given his great wealth is not surprising.
+As Singh LJ put it (para 129), the direction "does not cause him individual hardship in his normal daily life".

+Weighing these matters against each other, Sir Ross Cranston and the Court of Appeal had no hesitation in concluding that the direction in respect of the Phi struck a fair balance.
+Singh LJ described this as "straightforward": para 126.
+We agree."

+Following the Supreme Court's dismissal of the appeal in July 2025, Captain Guy Booth announced plans to approach the European Court of Human Rights (ECHR) to challenge the detention.
+As of March 2026, this appeal to the ECHR remains pending.